 Allergists have special expertise in managing eczema and can determine if there are underlying allergies that are inflaming the skin.
 Testing may reveal allergies to foods, environmental allergens such as dust mites or pets, or a contact allergy to common chemical ingredients.

 Addressing these factors may significantly improve the eczema.
-In addition, allergists have familiarity with biologics such as Dupixent, which is approved for children over age six and adults, and is extremely effective.
+In addition, allergists have familiarity with biologics such as Dupixent, which is approved for children over age six months and adults.

 Increased Risk For Food Allergy In Eczema